learnk8s/learnk8s.io/_pages/newsletter/README.md

 #### Adding data to the new issue's sections

-Depending on which section you'd like to include in the issue, you will need to add their relevant information as follows.
+Depending on which sections you'd like to include in the issue, you will need to add their relevant information as follows:

 ##### Editor's Pick